MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Calendar/Update-MgPlace.md

 Update the properties of place object, which can be a room or roomList.
 You can identify the room or roomList by specifying the id or emailAddress property.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Update-MgBetaPlace](/powershell/module/Microsoft.Graph.Beta.Calendar/Update-MgBetaPlace?view=graph-powershell-beta)

 ## SYNTAX

 ### UpdateExpanded (Default)